 What companies are doing less, better?

-John: Firstly, let me say that ‘doing less, better’ is absolutely critical to small companies competing against the giants.
+John: Firstly, let me say that 'doing less, better' is absolutely critical to small companies competing against the giants.
 Doing less better leads to specialization.
 Specialists beat generalists.
 Always have, always will.
-Focus isn’t restricted to smaller operations.
+Focus isn't restricted to smaller operations.
 Coca-Cola is a good example.
 Their focus begins at 30,000 feet, where corporate strategy is crafted.
 Back in 1989, Coke divested Columbia pictures, the last of their non-beverage businesses.
 From that point on, they committed themselves to soft drinks.
-Although Coca-Cola sales lag those of their food and beverage arch rival, Pepsi, Coke’s profit and market cap significantly outpaces Pepsi.
-That said, $44 billion in sales isn’t too shabby for a company that sells only non-alcoholic drinks.
+Although Coca-Cola's sales lag behind their food and beverage arch-rival, Pepsi, Coke's profit and market cap significantly outpace Pepsi.
+That said, $44 billion in sales isn't too shabby for a company that sells only non-alcoholic drinks.

 The other example is a David vs. Goliath story.
 In-N-Out Burger.
 Family-owned with 300 regional restaurants.
 Beef burgers, fries, shakes, and soft drinks only.
 No breakfast.
 Sales per outlet?
 A fraction short of Mcdonald's that has more than 100 items for breakfast, lunch, and dinner.
 This company is proof that "doing less, better" for the small guy is the key to success.

 John also contributed to our interview series, Forward-Thinking Workplaces in Voices Will Matter, People Will Thrive & Innovation Will Become Ingrained in the Culture If…